 Interactive Investor vs Fidelity - products

 Both Interactive Investor and Fidelity have ISAs, General Investment Accounts, Junior ISAs and SIPPs, with Fidelity also offering a Junior SIPP.
 It's worth noting that with the Junior ISA and Junior SIPP, Fidelity doesn't charge a fee.
-Interactive Investor also has a dedicated trading account, which allows people to invest in shares, funds, investment trusts and ETFs.
+Additionally, those choosing the Investor plan can access a Junior ISA for free with Interactive Investor. ii also has a dedicated trading account, which allows people to invest in shares, funds, investment trusts and ETFs.
 The trading account is particularly good for those looking to save money on foreign exchange charges as it allows investors to manage money in 9 different currencies.

 Interactive Investor vs Fidelity - minimum investment

 Interactive Investor requires a smaller minimum investment than Fidelity, with no minimum lump sum to open an account, or £25 per month as a regular investment.
 Fidelity, meanwhile, has a minimum investment of £1,000, or £25 per month.
-However, investors in Interactive Investor also need to factor in the monthly charge of at least £9.99 - which includes one free trade per month - as well as the charges for additional trades, starting at £5.99 per trade.
+However, investors in Interactive Investor also need to factor in the monthly charge of at least £4.99 as well as the charges for additional trades, starting at £3.99 per trade.

 Interactive Investor vs Fidelity - fees

 The relative cost-efficiency of Interactive Investor and Fidelity comes down to the amount you are likely to invest.
-If you have a large investment pot, Interactive Investor's £9.99 monthly charge becomes good value, particularly if you don't intend to make more than one change to your portfolio each month, meaning there are no additional charges for trading.
-Fidelity, on the other hand, has a sliding scale of platform fees, with a cap of £45 for those with investments under £7,500 who have a regular savings plan.
-It also doesn't charge a fee for its JISA or Junior SIPP.
+If you have a large investment pot, Interactive Investor's £11.99 monthly charge becomes good value, particularly if you don't intend to make more than one change to your portfolio each month, meaning there are no additional charges for trading.
+Fidelity, on the other hand, has a sliding scale of platform fees, with a cap of £90 for those with investments under £25,000 who have a regular savings plan.
+It also doesn't charge a fee for its Junior ISA or Junior SIPP.

 Interactive Investor vs Fidelity - customer reviews

 According to independent customer review site Trustpilot, both Interactive Investor and Fidelity rank well, scoring more than 4 out of 5 stars.
-Interactive Investor, however, has a score of 4.7 out of 5, based on around 20,000 reviews, edging out Fidelity, which scored 4.1 out of 5, based on around 2,500 reviews.
-Of those, 80% of Interactive Investor's reviewers classified it as "excellent", compared with 52% for Fidelity.
+Interactive Investor, however, has a score of 4.7 out of 5, based on around 23,000 reviews, edging out Fidelity, which scored 4.1 out of 5, based on around 4,400 reviews.
+Of those, 81% of Interactive Investor's reviewers classified it as "Excellent", compared with 54% for Fidelity.
 Both were praised specifically for good customer service.

 The choice between Interactive Investor* and Fidelity* will largely be driven by the amount you are looking to invest and the types of products you are looking to invest in.
 If you are specifically looking for a Junior ISA or Junior SIPP, Fidelity is a good option as it doesn't charge a fee for those products.
 However, unless you commit to at least £25 per month in its regular savings plan, you will need to make a lump-sum payment of at least £1,000 to open an account.